 "Good nekomata… Good nekomata…" I cooed, trying to calm down the agitated creature as I approached it.

-The nekomata didn't react and continued to sniff in my direction, seeming to have calmed down a little.
+The nekomata didn't react and continued to sniff in my direction, seeming to have calmed down a little though it still had its hackles raised.
 I went forward to its injured paw and was met with an angry hiss and an attempt to bat me away.

 "I'm just going to get that thing off your paw, so calm down, okay?"
 I told the nekomata that was hissing furiously.